 How Much Do 7 Days in Italy Cost?

-The costs of traveling in Italy for 7 days depend on where you eat, sleep, and how you travel around.
-Italy is a popular tourist destination, and as a result, prices will increase during the summer.
+The cost of traveling in Italy for 7 days depends on where you eat and sleep, and how you get around.
+Italy is a popular tourist destination, so prices increase during the summer.
 If you’re on a tighter budget, stay in hostels, eat at local trattorias or pack a lunch, and skip the pricier attractions.

 Best Time to Visit Italy

-The bigger cities are great to visit year-round.
-However, the rolling hills of Tuscany and the stunning shoreline of Cinque Terre are best to visit during warmer weather.
+- Tip: The bigger cities are great to visit year-round.
+However, we think the rolling hills of Tuscany and the shoreline of Cinque Terre are better during warmer weather.

 By purchasing through our links, you support us at no additional cost.